-Join Chef Craig Fiebke for another enjoyable cooking class.
-This October session will feature fall harvest cooking.
+Join Chef Craig Fiebke for two more enjoyable cooking classes.
+The January/February session will feature a tour of Asian cooking and the April session will explore current trends in cooking.
 At least one class will have a “hands on” component where you can make something new.
 Each week you will enjoy a delicious four-course meal at the conclusion of the lively cooking demonstration.
 The class will be held at the Fusion 1 Café on Saginaw Street in downtown Bay City.
 The class is limited to 20.

 Price: $27 Members; $54 Non-Members

 Bridge Workshop: Advanced Play of the Hand (238)